idiap/APT/README.md

 }
 ```
 ## See also:
-Gonzales, Annette Rios, and Don Tuggener. ["Co-reference Resolution of Elided Subjects and Possessive Pronouns in Spanish-English Statistical Machine Translation."](http://www.aclweb.org/anthology/E17-2104) Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics: Volume 2, Short Papers.
-Vol. 2.
+Gonzales, Annette Rios, and Don Tuggener. ["Co-reference Resolution of Elided Subjects and Possessive Pronouns in Spanish-English Statistical Machine Translation"](http://www.aclweb.org/anthology/E17-2104).
+Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics.
+2017.

+Luong, Ngoc-Quang, and Andrei Popescu-Belis. ["Machine translation of Spanish personal and possessive pronouns using anaphora probabilities"](http://www.aclweb.org/anthology/E17-2100).
+Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics.
+2017.

+Miculicich Werlen, Lesly, and Andrei Popescu-Belis. ["Using coreference links to improve spanish-to-english machine translation"](http://www.aclweb.org/anthology/W17-1505).
+Proceedings of the 2nd Workshop on Coreference Resolution Beyond OntoNotes.
 2017.

 ## Contact: